Thursday, 25 May 2017, 6 p.m., Edinburgh

 Bookings for dinner are required.
 Bookings for you to attend only the presentation are normally not required (unless specified otherwise for a particular event), but we would appreciate if you could let us know anyway since we need to monitor the total head-count.
 There is no charge for attending the presentation-only.

-Send your booking request by email to: firstname.lastname@example.org.
-Please explain what you are booking for (presentation and dinner, or presentation-only).
+Send your booking request by email to: email@example.com.
+Please be specific about what you are booking for.

 Cost: £35.00 Remittance can be by cheque, BACs transfer, credit card, or cash.
 We prefer BACS.
 If you pay cash at the event, please put cash in an envelope with your name and invoice number indicated on the envelope.